ogcincubator/iso19157-3-dqm-register/README.md

 # ISO 19157-3 register ingest

-A set of sheets are ingested from CSV sources into a set of graphs that combine to form a complete register complete with multivalued complex properties for examples, formulae etc.
+A set of sheets are ingested from CSV sources into a set of RDF graphs that combine to form a complete register complete with multivalued complex properties for examples, formulae etc.

-# Demo from spreadsheet
 ## Files

 ### content files
+Source XLS and extracted CSV and derived forms are in the directory [ISO19157-3/](./ISO19157-3/)

 ### configuration
 - `.ogc/`: OGC tools configuration